Everest Base Camp Trek Weather in December and January

 Nepal experiences four different types of seasons, they are Summer (Monsoon), Autumn, Winter, and Spring.
 December and January are the coldest months of the year and the month with snowfall in the hills and the Himalayas.

-Nothing to worry about, as all the lodges and tea house has heating facilities with wooden structure to protect them from excessive cold.
+Nothing to worry about, as all the lodges and tea house has heating facilities with a wooden structure to protect them from excessive cold.
 This makes the room warmer than the outer temperature.

 To experience majestic Himalayan views and fewer crowds, December and January are one of the finest times for Everest Trek, as the trail is clear with fewer trekkers, and hotels will have sufficient numbers of rooms to select the best.